In this post I want to reveal how to strategically create a cold email to generate more sales and improve business relationships.

 To do this, especially if you are a B2B company, I recommend you make a list of companies that might be interested in what you offer, basically, the people that you think are potential customers.

 One tool you can use to find these contacts is FindThatLead itself, although there are several that can help you.
+(Here, you will learn how to get anyone’s email address, check it out!)

 I also recommend you use an email verifier to check that the email addresses you are using in your cold email campaigns exist.